nuvolos-cloud/python-connector-odbc/README.md

 It is based on the `write_pandas` function of the `snowflake-connector-python` package.

 ### Note:
+It is recommended to use lowercase DataFrame column and index names.
-Lowercase DataFrame column/index names or a lowercase table name will result in a lowercase, case-sensitive table name and column names, which can be queried with quoted identifiers.
+Uppercase or mixed-case DataFrame column/index names will result in case-sensitive table name and column names, which can be queried with quoted identifiers.

 ### Syntax: